cola-glai/iMOEAD_beta/README.md

 # I-MOEA/D-PLVF
-This repository consists of experimental codes based on the paper "**Interactive Decomposition Multiobjective Optimization Via Progressively Learned Value Functions**", published in IEEE TRANSACTIONS ON FUZZY SYSTEMS 2019 by Ke Li et al.
+This repository consists of experimental codes based on the paper "[**Interactive Decomposition Multiobjective Optimization Via Progressively Learned Value Functions**](https://ieeexplore.ieee.org/document/8531708)", published in IEEE TRANSACTIONS ON FUZZY SYSTEMS 2019 by Ke Li et al.

 ## Introduction
+This paper develops an interactive framework for the decomposition-based EMO algorithm to lead a DM to the preferred solutions of her/his choice.
+In our project,

 ## Run the codes
 This version of project is almostly written in C except that we have used the eigen package (written in C++) to do some matrix operations, which enables us to calculate the pseudo inverse matrix in a more convenient way.
 Besides, almost all of the parameter settings are included in a 'config.txt' file along with this project.
 As a result, you can get started with this demo project effortlessly.